laviniaflorentina/Tutorials/ArtificialNeuralNets/README.md

 :bust_in_silhouette: Author <a href="https://github.com/laviniaflorentina"> Lavinia Florentina </a> </p>
 </div>

+**Artificial Intelligence (AI)** is a domain in Computer Science.
+Considering the field of applience, AI has the following branches: **Natural Language Processing (NLP)** (for text applications: _text summarization, machine translation,_ etc.), **Computer Vision (CV)** (for images/videos applications: _object detection, pattern recognition,_ etc.) and **Automated Speech Recognision (ASR)** (for audio applications: _speech-to-text, sound generation,_ etc.).

-**Artificial Intelligence (AI)** is a field in Computer Science where the code is _dynamic_, being able to learn by itself, “observing” (word substitute for “applying mathematical magic beasts”) other similar situations.
+In these AI fields the code is _dynamic_ and able to _learn by itself_, “observing” (word substitute for “applying mathematical magic beasts”) other similar situations.
 Those special types of codes are named Artificial Neural Networks.
 They aim to keep up with this ever-changing world by self-adapting and learning on the fly.

+In order to understand the AI concepts you need distinguish between its goals and its techniques.

+On the one hand, AI has a set of **goals** that represent what the AI system can do.
+Some of those goals include: _object recognition, object manipulation, classifying documents,_ and so on.

+On the other hand, AI uses some programming **techniques** (algorithms) in order to achieve its goals.
+Some of those techniques include: _data pre-processing, statistical & probabilities methods, mathematical optimizations,_ and so on.

 If you want to apply some of the exciting models that creates false images or videos of celebrities or drive self-driving cars, or if you just wonder about what Artificial Inteligence is about, you might find this repository useful.